number5alive/funsizehikes/blog/_posts/2017-08-17-helena-to-lincoln.markdown

 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170819_155356.jpg)
 I stop and wait for Thatch a few times, but I get cold before he catches up.
 Then, before lunch, I take a wrong turn and have to cut cross country for a hundred feet.
 Sitting under a scrubby tree is the biggest pile of bear poop I've ever seen.
 I make it a little further down the ridge and eat lunch, when Thatch finally catches me.
 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170820_111128.jpg)
-We take a break at a fire tower, looking out over Smokey hills.
+We take a break at a fire tower, looking out over smokey hills.
 Then we turn a corner and see plumes rising from an adjacent hill.
 We'll learn later it's a mostly contained fire, but it's still a little worrying.
 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170820_111806.jpg)
 I fall asleep just fine, but I wake up at midnight sick to my stomach.
 I roll over and immediately throw up with no warning.
 Thank goodness my tarp doesn't have a floor.
 This continues every half hour or so until it's finally light enough to get up.
 I throw up one last time as I pack up my tarp.
 If I had a job, I'd call in sick, but you can't call in sick to hiking.
 It's 2 miles to a trailhead, where Thatch tentatively suggests hitching to town.
 It's only another 13 to a busier highway though and I don't feel too bad unless I'm going up hill.
 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170820_113317.jpg)